 Abstract

 In many areas of the brain, neural spiking activity covaries with features of the external world, such as sensory stimuli or an animal’s movement.
 Experimental findings suggest that the variability of neural activity changes over time and may provide information about the external world beyond the information provided by the average neural activity.
-To flexibly track time-varying neural response properties, here we developed a dynamic model with Conway-Maxwell-Poisson (CMP) observations.
+To flexibly track time-varying neural response properties, here we developed a dynamic model with Conway-Maxwell Poisson (CMP) observations.
 The CMP distribution can flexibly describe firing patterns that are both under- and over-dispersed relative to the Poisson distribution.
 Here we track parameters of the CMP distribution as they vary over time.
-Using simulations, we show that a normal approximation can accurately track dynamics in state vectors for both the mean and dispersion parameters.
-We then fit our model to neural data from neurons in V1 area and “place cells” in the hippocampus.
-We find that this method out-performs previous dynamic model based on the Poisson distribution.
-This model provides a flexible framework for tracking time-varying non-Poisson count data and may also have applications beyond neuroscience.
+Using simulations, we show that a normal approximation can accurately track dynamics in state vectors for both the centering and shape parameters (λ and ν).
+We then fit our model to neural data from neurons in primary visual cortex and “place cells” in the hippocampus.
+We find that this method out-performs previous dynamic models based on the Poisson distribution.
+The dynamic CMP model provides a flexible framework for tracking time-varying non-Poisson count data and may also have applications beyond neuroscience.

 Introduction

-Although many models of neural activity assume that neurons respond with stable responses to external sensory stimuli or movement, there is substantial evidence that neural spiking activity changes over time due to adaptation and plasticity (Brown et al. 2001; Lesica et al. 2007) as well as spontaneously (Rokni et al. 2007; Tomko and Crapper 1974).
+Although many models of neural activity assume that neurons respond with stable responses to external sensory stimuli or movements, there is substantial evidence that neural spiking activity changes over time due to adaptation and plasticity (Brown et al. 2001; Lesica et al. 2007) as well as spontaneously (Rokni et al. 2007; Tomko and Crapper 1974).
 At the same time, a neuron’s spiking responses on individual trials can be highly variable, even in the controlled settings with constant stimuli.
 In most previous research, trial-to-trial neural variability is assumed to be Poisson distributed.
 However, spike count distributions can be substantially more or less variable than Poisson (Amarasingham et al. 2006; DeWeese et al. 2003; Kara et al. 2000; Maimon and Assad 2009), and that the variability also appears to change over time, in many cases (Churchland et al. 2011, 2010).
-Here we introduce a dynamic model with Conway-Maxwell Poisson observations that can describe non-Poisson spike statistics and to track changing response properties.
+Here we introduce a dynamic model with Conway-Maxwell Poisson observations that can describe non-Poisson spike statistics and track changing response properties.

 Variability appears to be an increasingly important feature of neural responses and can act as a signature of decision making (Churchland et al. 2011), movement preparation (Churchland et al. 2006), or stimulus onset (Churchland et al. 2010).
 Although systems neuroscience has a long history of studying how external variables influence mean firing rates, less is known about response variability.
-Neural activity changes on different timescales, and distinguishing changes in variability from changes in the mean response based on sparse, spike observations is a nontrivial statistical challenge (DeWeese and Zador 1998).
+Neural activity changes on different timescales, and distinguishing changes in variability from changes in the mean response based on sparse spike observations is a nontrivial statistical challenge (DeWeese and Zador 1998).
 Statistical tools to accurately track the sources of variability within a given experiment may be useful for understanding neural systems.
-There has been substantial work developing dynamic Poisson models (Brown et al. 2001; Eden et al. 2004), as well as, Poisson models that can account for fluctuating response properties with latent or observed variables (Czanner et al. 2008; Smith and Brown 2003).
+There has been substantial work developing dynamic Poisson models (Brown et al. 2001; Eden et al. 2004), as well as, other Poisson models that can account for fluctuating response properties with latent or observed variables (Czanner et al. 2008; Smith and Brown 2003).
 Several models of neural activity with non-Poisson observations have also been described (DeWeese et al. 2003; Gao et al. 2015; Pillow and Scott 2012), including a static model with Conway-Maxwell Poisson observations (Stevenson 2016).
 Each of these models, however, whether static or dynamic, assumes a fixed mean-variance relationship (i.e. fixed dispersion parameters).
-Here, to flexibly track how neural variability might change over time, we explicitly consider changes in both the mean and dispersion parameters.
+Here, to flexibly track how neural variability might change over time, we explicitly consider changes in both the mean and dispersion.